godber/ubercache/README.md

 I just wanted to get this up on github so I didn't completely lose the work and maybe someone will pick it up or remind me about it some day.

+The main usecase for this is for providing Vagrant boxes a quick and convenient cache.
+Though maybe it would be a good alternative to other mirror/cache solutions.